TheLux83/100-days-of-code/log.md

 ### Day 58: April 09, 2020

-**Today's Progress**: Changed a textfield in my *_forms.html files to show the right header if someone is creating a new item or editing an existing one.
+**Today's Progress**: Changed a textfield in my forms.html files to show the right header if someone is creating a new item or editing an existing one.
 Tried to get a comma separator running in my form fields.
 Didn't suceed.
 Asked reddit.

 **Thoughts:** Every tutorial or questions I found in the internet were for forms, but I have class based views and no forms.
 So maybe there is another solution, or I have to use forms for this solution.
 Maybe reddit know something

+### Day 59-62: April 10, 2020 to April 13, 2020

+**Today's Progress**: Created a blog app from Corey Schafers YouTube tutorial

+**Thoughts:** Since I needed a News or Blog app for my SafeDB App anyways, I thought it might be a good idea to follow CoreySchafers Django Series, since it is highly recommended and now that I know a few things, it was easier to follow.
+And I've succeeded in creating this app.
+Now I just have to edit it, so that it fits into my SafeDB.